What Is Digital Marketing? An Easy Guide for Beginners

 If you run a gardening business, you might create a blog post called “How to

 Grow Tomatoes at Home.”
-If it ranks well, people searching for that topic may
+If it ranks well by appearing on the first page of the search results, people searching for that topic may

 visit your website.